domluna/tinyrag/README.md

 4
 ```

-Julia has a lovely benchmarking package called `Chairmarks`, which is really easy to use.
+Julia has a lovely benchmarking package called `Chairmarks`.
 Let's see how fast this implementation is.

 ```julia